carpentries/lesson-development-training/episodes/26-collaborating.md

 Both Milestones and Project Boards implement an agile development/project management system to help you keep track of different components of the project and their current status.
-Milestones are good for [scrum-style project development and management](https://www.atlassian.com/agile/scrum) - i.e. timeboxed, structured iterations and working in short sprints on batches of issues.
+Milestones are good for [scrum-style project development and management](https://www.atlassian.com/agile/scrum) - i.e. time-bound, structured iterations and working in short sprints on batches of issues.
 Project Boards implement a [Kanban methodology](https://www.atlassian.com/agile/kanban) - good for managing continuous delivery and steady flow of work in a project.

 Both Project Boards and Milestones are a way of organising issues into smaller "sub-projects" (i.e. smaller than the "project" represented by the whole repository).
 When should you use one over the other?
-Project Boards provide a way of visualising and organising the work on an higher level (e.g. more suitable for project management tasks) and are not timeboxed (i.e. time-bound).
+Project Boards provide a way of visualising and organising the work on a higher level (e.g. more suitable for project management tasks that are not time-bound).
 Milestones are a way to organise lower-level tasks that have deadlines and progress of which needs to be closely tracked (e.g. release management).
 How you organise and partition your project work is up to you and the size of your project.
 For example, you could create a project per